kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

 - Conformance tests for `PortForward` completed and enabled.
 - Conformance tests for `PortForward` have been stable and non-flaky for two weeks.
-- Extend the WebSockets communication leg from the API Server to Kubelet.
+- Achieve stable (GA) status for the extension of the WebSockets communication leg from the API Server to Kubelet.

 ### Upgrade / Downgrade Strategy